openstack/openstack-manuals/doc/install-guide/source/overview.rst

 computing experts from around the world contribute to the project.

 OpenStack provides an :term:`Infrastructure-as-a-Service (IaaS)<IaaS>` solution
-through a variety of complemental services.
+through a variety of complementary services.
 Each service offers an :term:`Application Programming Interface (API)` that facilitates this integration.